ajy25/TableMage/docs/intro.rst

 low-code functions that abstract away the complexity of data science.

-Below, we list the steps of a typical data science workflow and describe how TableMage can help at each step.
+Below, we list the steps of a typical data science workflow and describe how TableMage's low-code API can simplify each step.

 .. rubric:: Data Loading and Cleaning

 Data must be extracted and cleaned prior to analysis.
-Unfortunately, TableMage does not handle data loading and cleaning.
+TableMage does not handle data loading and cleaning.
 TableMage works with wide format tabular data in the form of a pandas DataFrame.
 See :class:`tablemage.Analyzer` for details.